 But here’s the thing.
 God is perfectly good, and we are all flawed and inherently tending towards evil.
 So what God wants for us is better of what you want for ourselves.

-The world has redefined love as “always being in agreement with somebody about their preferences and what makes them happy”.
-But it’s foolish.
-People are constantly drawing happiness and satisfaction from things that are harmful to them: drugs, cigarettes, alcohol, promiscuous sex, easy (but illegal) money, etc.
+The world has redefined love as always being in agreement with somebody about their preferences and what makes them happy.
+But that’s foolish.
+People are constantly drawing happiness and satisfaction from things that are harmful to them: drugs, cigarettes, alcohol, promiscuous sex, easy-yet-illegal money, etc.

 Love is having the courage of telling them that they are harming themselves; and that there’s a better option.